skills/test-with-actions/.github/steps/1-add-a-test-workflow.md

    - Edit the workflow file and commit a small change - for example, change one of the comments slightly.
 The workflow is triggered by a `push` event, so committing to the `ci` branch of your pull request will cause the workflow job to run again.

 1. Add a comment to your pull request containing the text: "The linter check is failing."
-1. Wait about 20 seconds and then refresh the page you're reading now (the README for the repository).
+1. Wait about 20 seconds and then refresh the page you're reading now (the README for the repository on the `main` branch).

    A separate Actions workflow in the repository (not the workflow you created) will run and will automatically replace the contents of this README file with instructions for the next step.